ADAIN/meteor-command-pattern/src/packages/adain:meteor-command-pattern/README.md

    * @override
    */
   exec(){
-    // you can access property using this.property
+    // you can access property using this.property or this.oldProperty
     // every command has this.guid for identify doSomething();
   }